Visit the institution website for COVID‑19 updates

 a) A BSc Physiotherapy degree at 2:2 degree classification or equivalent (there is further information for international students on our international website if you’re applying with non-UK qualifications).

-b) A minimum of 2 years clinical experience, of which 6 months should have been with neuro-musculoskeletal out-patients.
+b) A minimum of two years' clinical experience, of which 6 months should have been with neuro-musculoskeletal out-patients.

 c) Health Council PC registration.